Is a Fensa certificate a legal requirement for windows?

-The Fenestration Self Assessment Scheme (abbreviated to FENSA) was initiated after the government launched the new Building Regulations for double-glazing companies back in 2002.
+What does FENSA stand for?
+FENSA stands for ‘The Fenestration Self Assessment Scheme’.
+It was initiated after the government launched the new Building Regulations for double-glazing companies back in 2002.
 Covering the replacement of external uPVC windows, doors, roof windows and roof lights in England and Wales, FENSA registered installers show homeowners that they meet the minimum standards of quality and compliance expected from today’s glazing industry.

 Windows that have been replaced since 1st April 2002 must be supported by a FENSA certificate or a building regs certificate, to show that they legally comply with Building Regulations.
 It is illegal to have installed double glazing in a property without a building regs certificate, and if proper building control procedures haven’t been followed, enforcement notices and prosecution may ensue.

+A Fensa certificate will usually be given to you by the installation company.
 Fensa certificates usually take around 2-4 weeks to be issued, whereas non-Fensa registered double-glazing installers can take up to 2 months to get a certificate from your local authorities Building Control department.

 If you’ve had work done on your property and plan on selling in the future, it’s imperative that you keep relevant paperwork to disclose to potential buyers.
 As well as an Energy Performance Certificate (EPC), gas safety compliance certificate and electrical safety certificates, a FENSA certificate for glazed windows and doors should also be kept in a safe place and shown to potential buyers to prove that any building work is regulation compliant – especially homes situated in conservation areas.

 Can you sell a house without a FENSA certificate?
 The answer to this question is no, which is why it is so important to keep your FENSA paperwork.
 However, if you have lost it or have no certificate for your windows, they can easily be replaced using the official FENSA website.